Get immigration help you can trust.

 - Federal Skilled Trades Program (FST).

-Generally, tech workers may be eligible for the FSW or the CEC.
+Generally, STEM workers may be eligible for the FSW or the CEC.
 The FST is specifically for trades workers.
 Each program has its own set of eligibility requirements that span work experience, education, and language ability.

 Important note on work experience

-For both the CEC and the FSW, you need at least one year of continuous work experience for at least 30 hours per week in an occupation that Canada considers to be “skilled.”
+For both the CEC and the FSW, you need at least one year of eligible work experience for at least 30 hours per week in an occupation that Canada considers to be “skilled.”
 These occupations are classified under 0, 1, 2, and 3 of Canada’s Training Education Experience Responsibilities (TEER) categories.
 You can also make up this work experience in part time work as long as it adds up to 1,560 hours over two years, which is the equivalent of one year of full time work.

 The key distinction between work experience requirements between the CEC and the FSW is that CEC requires at least one year of skilled work experience in Canada.
 Whereas the FSW does not.
 In fact, under the FSW, you can get PR without ever setting foot in Canada.

-The reason why we’re emphasizing that you need to first be eligible for Express Entry in order to receive an invitation under a STEM-specific draw, is to make it clear that just because you have six months of work experience in a STEM occupation doesn’t make you eligible for Express Entry.
+The reason we’re emphasising that you need to first be eligible for Express Entry to receive an invitation under a STEM-specific draw, is to make it clear that just because you have six months of work experience in a STEM occupation doesn’t make you eligible for Express Entry.
 You need to meet the work experience requirements for at least one of the programs first.
 If you have one year of work experience in an eligible STEM occupation, and you meet the other requirements of the CEC or the FSW, then you may be invited in a STEM-specific draw.

-Check your eligibility for Express Entry
+Check Your Eligibility for Express Entry

 If you are considering Express Entry as your pathway to Canada, you may wish to know whether you are eligible.